eucalyptus/euca-demo/doc/setup-poc6-manual.md

 - odc-d-29: OSP
 - odc-d-35: NC1
 - odc-d-38: NC2
+- odc-f-14: NC1 (temporary)
+- odc-f-17: NC2 (temporary)

+Each step uses a code to indicate what node the step should be run on:
+- MW:  Management Workstation
+- CLC: Cloud Controller Host
+- UFS: User-Facing Services Host
+- MC:  Management Console Host
+- CC:  Cluster Controller Host
+- SC:  Storage Controller Host
+- OSP: Object Storage Provider(Gateway), Walrus
+- NCn: Node Controller(s)

-I'm also slowly trying to author procedures to run within a normal user account, and use sudo when necessary.
+I am also slowly trying to author procedures to run within a normal user account, and use sudo when necessary.
 This manual procedure is partially into that process.

 ## Prepare Network